Proving the Sourdough

 Wednesday, October 24th, 2018

 Here’s my solution, which guarantees consistency and good results.
-When your loaf is ready for proving, take a large insulating ice box and fill the bottom two inches with very hot water.
+When your loaf is ready for its final proofing, take a large insulating ice box and fill the bottom two inches with very hot water.
 Put an upturned box or rows of empty jars in it to form a stand so that the loaf tin is not in contact with the hot water.
 Place your loaf tin on the stand and close the lid.
 The hot steam swirling around in the ice box will make your loaf rise in just one hour and it will be beautifully moist as it goes into the oven for the bake.